PandasThumb/pandasthumb.github.io/_posts/2025/2025-07-28-olearymimicry.md

 The Discovery Institute's _Evolution News_ website is the foremost site for advocacy of Intelligent Design.
 We should therefore expect its arguments to be technically sound and convincing.
-An extraordinary example of their For Darwinism, Here Is the Problem with Butterfly Mimicry standards appeared recently there.
+An extraordinary example of their standards appeared recently there.
 On the 23rd of July, Denyse O'Leary, who posts there often, explained why: [For Darwinism, Here Is the Problem with Butterfly Mimicry] (https://evolutionnews.org/2025/07/for-darwinism-here-is-the-problem-with-butterfly-mimicry/).